nefeline/javascript-testing/README.md

 2. The Menu is hidden by default and changes visibility when clicked.
 3. There is at least one initial entry in the feed container.
 4. When a new feed is loaded, the content actually changes.

+Successfull tests will return Green and Failed tests will return Red.

 You can check the complete test file in jasmine/spec/feedreader.js